 When user management mode is entered, a complete list is shown of all the registered users.
 Users can be added, deleted and edited from this screen.

 Note: If the user is removed from all other groups, the user becomes a Guest user by default.

+Administrator

 Administrator Network Admin Administrator

-Delete Clear Session
+lew Delete a Clear Session

-Groups: Groups user is in:
+ble Groups: Groups user is in:

-dmin in Network Admin
+rk Admin Admin Network Admin